corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/mgm/cpi.md

 ## Create the CPB

 As with all CPI files, the MGM CPI requires a group policy file and a CPB file.
-You can run the following to use the MGM test CPB included in the `corda-runtime-os` GitHub repository:
+However, the The MGM CPI does not contain any application code and so you can either build an empty CPB yourself or you can run the following to build an empty CPB using the `corda-runtime-os` GitHub repository:
 ``` shell
 cd "$RUNTIME_OS"
 ./gradlew testing:cpbs:mgm:build